This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 Change the current context to the subscription holding the Azure Bastion host, if the subscription exists; otherwise, exit the script.

-Check if the Bastion resource group has a resource lock; if so, exit the script.
+Check if the Bastion resource group has a resource lock; if so, remove the resource lock.

 Store the specified set of Azure Bastion host tags in a hash table.

-Redeploy same Azure Bastion host with Basic SKU.
+Redeploy the same Azure Bastion host with the Basic SKU.

 Lock the Azure Bastion resource group with a CanNotDelete lock.

-** Keep in mind running this script can take up to 19 minutes. **
+** Keep in mind that running this script can take up to 19 minutes. **

 .NOTES